metalisai/rmktest/README.md

 # The solution

 Data was collected from 2.
 May 2025 to 30.
 May 2025 by fetching [gps.txt](https://transport.tallinn.ee/gps.txt) at 60 second interval.
-The time of was encoded into filename (UTC time).
+The time was encoded into filename (UTC time).
 The collected data is stored in gzipped tar file data/gpsdata.tar.gz.

 Data was fetched at one minute interval, so interpolation was needed to determinte the departura and arrival times at bus stops more accurately.
 The polyline from [tallinna-linn_bus_8.txt](https://transport.tallinn.ee/data/tallinna-linn_bus_8.txt) was used for the interpolation.
 The final solution interpolated the coordinates to 1 second intervals (linear interpolation).
-When a bus from specified line number got within tolerance distance from one of the stop then the departure and corresponding arrival were logged.
+When a bus from specified line number got within tolerance distance from one of the stops, then the departure and corresponding arrival were logged.
 Only monday to friday samples were considered.

 20 departure-arrival pairs were found.
-These pairs could be used to determine the probability of Rita being late for specific departure times.
+These pairs could be used to determine the probability of Rita being late.
+The probability was evaluated at one second interval.
 The resulting plot can be seen above.
+Linear interpolation isn't perfectly accurate, so there's definitely some approximation error involved (maybe up to ~10-20 seconds).

 # Files
 solve.py - script to solve the task (calculate and display the plot)